 – Alison Branagan

-This quote is from a recent Guardian article, ‘Young creative entrepreneurs: five building blocks for start-up success’.
-The article has some useful advice but this quote does give the wrong impression about creative professionals, such as designers, especially if taken out of context.
+This quote is from a Guardian article, ‘Young creative entrepreneurs: five building blocks for start-up success’.
+The article does have some useful advice, but this quote gives a completely wrong impression about creative professionals, such as designers, especially if taken out of context.

-Would the client who expected me to triple my workload similarly expect the mechanic giving their car a service to enjoy their work so much that they get carried away and provide an MOT and fit a brand new set of tyres and full tank of petrol completely free?
-If you wouldn’t expect that kind of service from one profession, why expect it from another.
+Would the client who expected me to triple my workload for free similarly expect the mechanic giving their car a service to enjoy their work so much that they get carried away and provide an MOT, a brand new set of tyres and full tank of petrol completely free?
+Perhaps not.

-So there needs to be a balance: enjoying the work and being paid for it are both important in order to run a successful design business.
+So there needs to be a balance.
+Enjoying the work and being fairly paid for it are both vital parts of a successful design business.

-*Yes, I’ve borrowed the title from Mike Monteiro’s book; I couldn’t resist as it so perfectly summed up what I wanted to say.
-I haven’t read the book yet but after hearing so many good things about it, my copy is ordered and I’m excitedly waiting for it to arrive!
+P.S.
+Yep, I’ve borrowed the title from Mike Monteiro’s book*; I couldn’t resist as it so perfectly summed up what I wanted to say.
+It’s an awesome book, full of great advice and I’d recommend it to anyone running a creative business.